Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Approach

 \subsection{Spatial audio encoder}

-Given any multi-channel audio segment $A_j$ (cf.~Sec.~\ref{sec:task}), our spatial audio encoder $\mathcal{F}^{{A}}$ first computes a short-time Fourier transform (STFT) and represents the audio as a spectrogram $S_j$. $S_j$ is a matrix, such that $S_j \in \mathbb{R}^{C \times F \times W}$, where $F$ and $W$ are the number of frequency bins and time windows, respectively, and $C$ is the number of audio channels (e.g., $C=2$ for binaural audio).
-We compute two representations from the spectrogram: the direction-of-arrival (DoA) and a learned spatial audio embedding.
-For the former, we use an analytical direction-of-arrival (DoA) estimator~\cite{normmusic} to compute $f^D_j = \mathcal{F}^D (S_j)$, such that $f^D_j \in \mathbb{R}^{360}$.
-This DoA spectrum explicitly captures the distribution of sound energy around the microphone location, revealing the direction(s) of major sound sources in the environment with respect to the camera.
+Given any multi-channel audio segment $A_j$ (cf. \cref{sec:task}), our spatial audio encoder $\mathcal{F}^{{A}}$ first computes a short-time Fourier transform (STFT) and represents the audio as a spectrogram $S_j$. $S_j$ is a matrix, such that $S_j \in \mathbb{R}^{C \times F \times W}$, where $F$ and $W$ are the number of frequency bins and time windows, respectively, and $C$ is the number of audio channels (e.g., $C=2$ for stereo or binaural audio).

+We compute two representations from the spectrogram: the direction-of-arrival (DOA) and a learned spatial audio embedding.
+For the former, we use an analytical direction-of-arrival (DOA) estimator~\cite{normmusic} to compute $f^D_j = \mathcal{F}^D (S_j)$, such that $f^D_j \in \mathbb{R}^{360}$.
+This DOA spectrum explicitly captures the distribution of sound energy around the microphone location, revealing the direction(s) of major sound sources in the environment with respect to the camera.
 For the latter, we compute a binaural audio embedding $f^B_j = \mathcal{F}^B(S_j)$ using a learned extractor (defined below) to provide an implicit but strong representation of the audio's spatial characteristics.

 Finally, the encoder fuses $f^D_j$ and $f^B_j$ into a spatial audio embedding $f^A_j$.
 The joint embeddings for the audio from both the source and target poses are passed to the camera pose predictor $\mathcal{F}^P$ for further processing.
-Whereas the DoA feature $f^D_j$ signals the direction of major sound sources in the surroundings, the binaural audio features capture the full fabric of all overlapping sounds and their spatial layout.
-The synergy of these two complementary features, enabled by their fusion, is essential for high-quality pose prediction, as we show in results.
+Whereas the DOA feature $f^D_j$ signals the direction of major sound sources in the surroundings, the binaural audio features capture the full fabric of all overlapping sounds and their spatial layout.
+Importantly, even overlapping sound sources and ambient noises are a \emph{signal} for our camera pose estimation problem---not a nuisance as in traditional tasks like audio source separation.
+The synergy of the two complementary features, enabled by their fusion, is essential for high-quality pose prediction, as we show in results.
 Next, we elaborate on the design of these encoders and our feature fusion strategy.